IntersectMBO/plutus/plutus-metatheory/src/Builtin/Signature.lagda.md

 some Π applications and then at least one function argument.

-We define a predicate for concrete types of that shape as a datatype indexed by the concrete types
+We define a predicate for concrete types of that shape as a datatype indexed by the concrete types.

 ```
     -- an : number of arguments to be added to the type